 If you missed the Clockbreakers Kickstarter, you can pre-order your copy here.

 I am thrilled to share with you the cover, created by the incomparable Lee Moyer.
 The danger is real.
 The clock is ticking.

 The End of Time is coming!

 I’ll be revealing more about the book in the coming months, but if you want to pre-order, click here so you can destroy time with us!

 On her eleventh birthday, Charlie receives a key to go back in time.
 But time travel isn’t easy.
-Before she blows out her candles, Charlie lands in Greece with her best friend Maria and her former best friend Trent.
+Before she blows out her candles, Charlie rolls her wheelchair into Ancient Greece with her best friend Maria and her former best friend Trent.
 She’s a Clockbreaker, stuck in a Greek myth, on an action-packed adventure with a mission: to save her father, and perhaps even save the world.